The Walking Deceased

-The Walking Deceased, originally titled Walking with the Dead, is a 2015 spoof of zombie films directed by Scott Dow and written by Tim Ogletree.
+The Walking Deceased (originally titled Walking with the Dead) is a 2015 American comedy horror film directed by Scott Dow and written by Tim Ogletree.
 It stars Ogletree, Joey Oglesby, Dave Sheridan, Troy Ogletree, Sophie Taylor Ali, Danielle Garcia, Andrew Pozza, and Mason Dakota Galyon as survivors of a zombie apocalypse who attempt to locate a safe haven.

 Plot

 A zombie outbreak is caused by a sushi chef not washing his hands before preparing a meal, gloveless, for homeless dumpster-divers.

 29 days later in a hospital, a zombie named Romeo thinks to himself how zombies are slowly regaining humanity.
 He evades survivors Chicago (who is looking for porn) and Green Bay, who meets idiotic Sheriff Lincoln (Dave Sheridan), who has woken from a coma; his son Chris accidentally hits him with a baseball, making him misremember Chris' name.
 After learning LinkedIn is what's left of the internet, Lincoln decides to search for his family; Green Bay and Chicago wish him luck, revealing their group resides in the mall.
 Lincoln mistakes a child and her father for "clever zombies", killing them and taking their van.
 Romeo notices an attractive girl named Brooklyn with Green Bay and Chicago, deciding to follow her.
 Green Bay likes Brooklyn as well, but is too stupid to realize she hates him.
 Elsewhere, Super Survivor is taking out zombies.

 Lincoln investigates his home, finding a note from his son; they've taken shelter at his wife's workplace, a strip club.
 He finds Chris continued running the establishment (but is now foul mouthed).
 Due to stupid patrons (a parody of Shaun and Ed), a zombie bites Lincoln's wife Barbie, whom Chris kills.
 They head to the mall, meeting other survivors: Harlem (Brooklyn's sister, whose thoughts appear as texts) and Darnell (who thinks his toy crossbow is real, and talks about rumors).
 Romeo arrives as well, followed by other zombies; he saves Brooklyn, who finds him attractive, while Darnell takes out the zombies.
 The group reorganizes, with Lincoln and Chicago both declaring themselves leader of the "di-archy"; they order the group to pack up to head to "the farm", a haven free of zombies.